joaovescudero/realmasteryMatch/README.md

 ##Technology Stack
 ###API Processor
 - PHP

 We decided to use PHP because of its simplicity to install, the server support and the facility to everyone contribute, besides its power.

+> "Written in PHP so literally anyone can contribute, even if they have no idea how to program.
+Even babies and dogs can contribute.
+You, too, can contribute!" - Phabricator.org

 ####Config:
  - **APIKEY**: Your RIOT API Key